Heinz Barth

 Heinz Barth (15 October 1920 – 6 August 2007) was a mid-ranking member in the Waffen-SS of Nazi Germany during World War II.
 He was a convicted war criminal who was responsible for the Oradour-sur-Glane massacre of 1944.

 Barth was the only SS officer involved in the Oradour massacre to have been judged.
 He was found guilty by an East German court in 1983.
-Awarded a "war victim" pension in 1991 (which later became a wide-ranging controversy and led to changes in German law regarding war or disability pensions for World War II war criminals) by the reunified German government, he was released in 1997 and died in 2007.
+Awarded a "war victim" pension (which later became a wide-ranging controversy and led to changes in German law regarding war or disability pensions for World War II war criminals) by the reunified German government in 1991, he was released in 1997 and died in 2007.

 Military and SS career

 In 1938, he joined the National Socialist Motor Corps, taking motorised para-military training.
-He joined the NSDAP on 9 November 1939, on the anniversary of the Beer Hall Putsch with Party #7,844,901.
+He joined the Nazi Party on 9 November 1939, the 16th anniversary of the Beer Hall Putsch, with Party #7,844,901.

 Barth enlisted in the military police, where he was made an officer.
-The 1983 East German court found that Barth participated, as a member of security police battalion, in execution of 92 Czech civilians during martial law in summer of 1942 in Klatovy and Pardubice.
-He was also one of those who, in June 1942, shot 32 citizens of Ležáky according to the historian Eduard Stehlík from the Military History Institute in Prague.
+The 1983 East German court found that Barth participated, as a member of security police battalion, in the execution of 92 Czech civilians during martial law in the summer of 1942 in Klatovy and Pardubice.
+He was also one of those who, in June 1942, took part in the killing of adult men and women in Ležáky, according to the historian Eduard Stehlík from the Military History Institute in Prague.

-Barth joined the SS on 10 February 1943 (n°458037) with the rank of Untersturmführer(Second Lieutenant) and was assigned to the SS-Kraft Pioneers detachment.
-On 15 January 1943, he was moved to the 10th SS Panzer Division Frundsberg, later to the 3rd SS Division Totenkopf, and then, in October 1943, to the Eastern Front in the 2nd SS Division Das Reich He led a section in the 3rd company, 1st battalion of the 4th Panzergrenadier regiment Der Führer of the division.
+Barth joined the SS on 10 February 1943 (n°458037) with the rank of Untersturmführer (Second Lieutenant) and was assigned to the SS-Kraft Pioneers detachment.
+On 15 January 1943, he was moved to the 10th SS Panzer Division Frundsberg, later to the 3rd SS Division Totenkopf, and then, in October 1943, to the Eastern Front in the 2nd SS Division Das Reich.
+He led a section in the 3rd company, 1st battalion of the 4th Panzergrenadier regiment Der Führer of the division.

 In 1944, he became part of Adolf Diekmann's brigade, being under the direct command of Otto Erich Kahn.
 He then took part in the June 1944 Oradour-sur-Glane massacre by leading the group which led the men of the village into a barn and commanding the fire.
 During his 1983 trial, he testified to having personally shot roughly twelve to fifteen times into the crowd.
 He also confirmed that the massacre of 642 civilians (the whole village, including more than 200 children) had no military objective.